 The big projects proposed in the original proposal are well underway.
 XMASS was built and has produced the world's best limits on some dark matter candidates, addressing "What is the Universe made of?"
 The KamLAND-Zen effort has produced the world's best limit on possible transmutation between matter and anti-matter, addressing "Why do we exist?"
+Our PI, Takaaki Kajita, awarded 2015 Nobel Prize in Physics by the discovery of neutrino oscillations, which provides us a key clue of this question.
 The new 3-ton digital camera HSC with 870 million pixels was designed, built, and commissioned.
-An unprecedented 300-night survey is now approved and started, addressing "What is the fate of the Universe?"
+An unprecedented 300-night survey has been approved and started, addressing "What is the fate of the Universe?"